What is PNG (Portable Network Graphics)?

 Comparing GIF to PNG

-It supports 1-bit or binary transparency indexed images, such as GIF.
+It supports 1-bit or binary transparency-indexed images, such as GIFs.
 This type of transparency does not require additional channels and allows only one color in the palette to appear 100% transparent.

 This format offers millions of color depth formats and an alpha channel feature with transparency values in between, providing much richer and more accurate color ranges than GIF.